1. Overview

 9. Formatting

-vim-iced’s code formatting is powered by cljfmt.
-There are following two commands to format codes.
+vim-iced’s code formatting is powered by cljfmt. vim-iced proivdes the following two commands to format code.

 Command Default key mapping Description